With assets worth Rs 5,10,38,16,566, Jagan Reddy is richest minister in Andhra

 Amaravati, June 26: There are 17 ministers who have declared pending criminal cases in the new Andhra Pradesh legislative assembly.
 Out of the 26 ministers analysed by the Association for Democratic Reforms, 23 are crorepatis.

-There are 9 ministers with serious criminal cases pending against them.
+There are nine ministers with serious criminal cases pending against them.
 The average assets of the ministers is Rs 35.25 crore.

 Praja Vedika built by Naidu to be demolished: Jagan Mohan Reddy